 With each menstrual cycle, the endometrium (uterine lining) prepares itself to nourish a fetus.
-If fertilization doesn’t occur, the endometrium is shed from the body during the monthly (on average) cycle.
-In some cases, an irregularity can occur in this cycle, causing any of the following disorders:
+If fertilization doesn’t occur, the body sheds the endometrium during the monthly (on average) cycle.
+In some cases, an irregularity can occur in this cycle, indicating any of the following menstrual disorders:

 Although each individual may experience symptoms differently, the most common symptoms of PMS can include any of the following: